cooperrc/engineering-dynamics/_sources/syllabus.md

 Calendar*](https://calendar.google.com/calendar/u/0?cid=Y19nNGVrNjQwN3Rna2wyOHE5amlsZHFsa29wc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t).
 Assignments should be submitted before 11:59pm on the due date.

-*Addendum (2021-01-22): *Due dates are flexible to account for uncertainty during this pandemic.
+*Due dates are flexible to account for personal scheduling*.
 You do not need an excuse, but you need to contact [*ryan.c.cooper\@uconn.edu*](mailto:ryan.c.cooper@uconn.edu) to ask for an extension.
 If you need help with the material, we can set up a